kyranet/lore/archid/characters/Skyra.md

 However, despite the positive aspects of the Cyborg Program and its potential to give Evangelyn a healthy body and more years to live, Evangelyn denied the treatment multiple times at the start because the technology wasn't tested, and due to the lack of resources, she would have to carry a prototype.

-Eventually in February 2058, [[Aelia]] and [[Crysrel]] managed to convince Evangelyn to undergo the operation under the basis that he had very few years left to live, and that by offering herself to the program would help the researchers gather real time information, which they would be able to later use for further improvements.
-However, Evangelyn chose to proceed with the condition that her physical aspect must be preserved. ^8f7ffa
+Eventually in February 2058, [[Aelia]] and [[Crysrel]] managed to convince Evangelyn to undergo the operation under the basis that she had very few years left to live, and that by offering herself to the program would help the researchers gather real time information, which they would be able to later use for further improvements.
+However, Evangelyn chose to proceed with the condition that her physical aspect must be preserved.

 ### 2059-2255
 In January 2059, after a lot of preparation and preliminary tests, Evangelyn underwent the surgery, which turned to be a success.
 Her new body was fully mechanical, with only her human brain being preserved.